FluffyBullet/exertFitness/README.md

    ### Laptop Plus Design
    Laptops or desktop offer the clearest visual displays and accurate selection with mouse pointers.
 This factor has been counted in when drawing the wireframe for the final display stage, allowing images to be adjacent to the text but spread across the page, information boxes to be wider and displayed inline for easier comparison.<br>
    <img src = "assets/images/readme_files/laptop_plus_view.png" alt="Design for laptops and larger screens" height = "450px">

+    Note - during progression of the website, some layouts have varied from the expected with improved or re-purposed designs.
+    Mobile design was to display a list of testimonies from the clients, which displayed as a long list or only selection of examples - this was edited to present as a tile cycling through depending on the users selections.<br>
+    This amendment was then reflected to ther view modes.<br>

 ## <u>Expected Uses of Website</u>